 ERS provides data and reports on dairy markets, including domestic and international supply, demand, trade, and prices.

-- The Dairy Data Set includes data files covering domestic supply and demand and trade of various dairy products.
+- Dairy Data, a dataset that includes files covering domestic supply and demand and trade of various dairy products.
 Data on the U.S. dairy situation and commercial disappearance are updated monthly, and U.S. milk production and related data are updated quarterly.
 All other data files are updated annually.
 These include data on dairy per capita consumption; fluid milk sales; milk supply by State and region; milk production and factors affecting supply and utilization of milk in all dairy products; and numbers and size of milk bottling plants.

-In addition to the periodic outlook reports and data products, ERS publishes reports covering timely issues important to dairy markets in United States and around the world.
+In addition to the periodic Outlook reports and data products, ERS produces reports covering timely issues important to dairy markets in United States and around the world.